 Be smart with your claim

-We don’t feel that it is fair that a personal injury claimant has to sacrifice an existing income in order to obtain compensation for the injuries that they sustained, unless of course, a claim value is extremely high and the level of damages paid out would take care of all future requirements of the injured claimant for the rest of their life.
+We don’t feel that it is fair that a personal injury claimant has to sacrifice an existing income in order to obtain compensation for the injuries or losses that they sustained as a result of someone else’s negligence.
+Of course, it can be the case that a claim value is extremely high and the level of damages paid out would take care of all future requirements of the injured claimant for the rest of their life and that benefits entitlements do not need to be considered.

 It pays to be smart with your claim.
 Our solicitors will help you to ensure that you have access to the right advice and support so that any existing benefits claims are not affected unless the law requires them to be.
-Often they will advise that if you win your claim for compensation, you should agree to take a small settlement immediately (one that would not go above the maximum savings threshold) and that the rest should be placed in to a trust fund.
-This would allow you to receive a small amount every year so that you can retain your existing benefit payments whilst enjoying your settlement for longer.
+Often they will advise that if you win your claim for compensation, you should agree to take a small settlement immediately (one that would not go above the maximum savings threshold) and that the rest should be placed in to a personal injury trust fund.